Dancing on the Pier — 90 Summers Ago

-Americans turned to dance for popular entertainment during 1930s economic upheaval.
+By Summer 1929, the pier dance hall was already “taxed to its capacity” on weekend nights, according to the Long Branch Daily Record.
+As 1930s economic upheaval deepened, Americans turned to dance for popular entertainment.
 Ballrooms and dance contests were all the rage.
 Long Branch jumped right in.
 Beginning in Summer 1932, a series of “Danceathons” and “Walkathons” were held on the city pier.
 The shows were broadcast live on WCAP Radio and Jim Harkins was the frequent Master of Ceremonies.
 Carl Hartman’s Marathon Ramblers provided the music; the contests usually opened with the Foxtrot.

 Spectators were an integral part of dance marathon contests and Long Branch played along well.
 Boisterous audiences — cheering, encouraging, and sometimes sponsoring dancers — often provided added motivation for participants to keep moving.
-Over a 13-week period nearly 140,000 people visited the pier ballroom to watch the dance action.
-Admission was generally 25 cents.
+Over a 13-week period nearly 140,000 people visited the pier ballroom to watch the dance drama.
+Admission was generally 25 cents/day and $50/evening.

 The Asbury Park Press named the city spot “Mecca for Marathoners” from 1932 to 1935.
-Maher — who also provided free medical care, food and shelter during the events — was considered by participants to run the “cleanest” and “fairest” dance shows.
+Maher — who provided contestants free medical care, food and shelter — was considered by participants to run the “cleanest” and “fairest” dance events back then.
 Dr. Maurice Aaronson, the event’s medical director, even offered that marathon dancing was “in no way detrimental to the health of contestants.”
 (View the unsettling 1969 movie, They Shoot Horses, Don’t They?, for a different perspective.)

 “The only thing we have to fear is fear itself.”